voxpupuli/onceover/README.md

 **tags** *Default: nil*

 One or many tags that tests in this group should be tagged with.
-This allows you to run only certain tests using the `--tags` command line parameter.
+This allows you to run only certain tests using the `--tags` command line parameter. **NOTE:** Custom spec tests will always be run as they are not subject to tags

 ### factsets